 The EXEED Certified approach is applicable to organisations that are making an investment in an asset in any of the below scenarios:

-- 1. Greenfield design completely new design of an asset from scratch - 2.
-Brownfield design new build or re-purpose of an existing asset - 3.
-Major renovation1 of existing asset significant upgrade project, such as an extension, where energy performance improvement is not the main driver of the works - 4.
-Major Energy upgrade to existing asset energy-specific upgrade project
+- 1. Greenfield design completely new design of an asset. - 2.
+Brownfield design new build or re-purpose of an existing asset.

 Two stages of grant support are available: